What is Lent? Plus 12 Best Books For Lent Season

 Experiencing God

-As far as Easter books for adults go, I can’t recommend Experiencing God highly enough.
-This book has 26 chapters, or you could choose the 12 week Bible study workbook (DVDs Optional).
+I can’t recommend Experiencing God highly enough.
+This book has 26 chapters, or you could choose the 12-week Bible study workbook (DVDs Optional).
 If you want to know what it means to know God by experience, and better see his fingerprints in your daily life, please choose Experiencing God!

-With tons of actual stories of average men and women (and teens) growing to know God and experiencing him moving in all sorts of situations, this book offers hope, and practical advice, without offering a step by step ‘formula’ which won’t work.
+With tons of actual stories of average men and women (and teens) growing to know God and experiencing him moving in all sorts of situations, this book offers hope, and practical advice, without offering a step-by-step ‘formula’ that won’t work.

 Why?
 Because the Holy Spirit isn’t a genie or a grandfather, he’s the best guide, because he knows God’s plans for you, and goes with you every step of the way!
 Jesus doesn’t give us a map, he IS our map.